Strengthening the knowledge, skill and craft for the determined student in the

 Our 2nd-Year Program builds on what we've learned and covered in the 1st-Year Program, but with slightly less of an embodied focus and more of a technical, skilled-based and synthesis curriculum.
 For the determined student, 2nd-Year seeks to strengthen the confidence of the student's fluency with the language of astrology and introduce consultation skills into the diverse mix of classes offered.

 Although this is a grade-free school, we do assign homework and have one final essay, two practice chart clinics and a student case study.
 The homework is designed to reinforce what we have learned from the lesson prior, which help to solidify the information and spark thoughtfulness.
-Full-Time faculty Rhea, Jaysen and Andrea work to create a safe space to share, grow and learn together as sometimes there is a vulnerability to student's chart and respect is high priority at PSA.
+Full-Time faculty Rhea, JP and Andrea work to create a safe space to share, grow and learn together as sometimes there is a vulnerability to student's chart and respect is high priority at PSA.

 Conference Admission: free admission to the PSA annual weekend conference.